-An ERA is “earned run average,” and Henry Chadwick an English American sportswriter, statistician, and known as the “Father of Baseball,” invented the concept.
-He also helped in the other game elements, including the box score and batting average and abbreviating strikeouts with the letter K.
+ERA in baseball is “Earned Run Average” and was invented by Henry Chadwick, an English-American statistician and sports writer known as the “Father of Baseball.”
+He also included other elements of the game, including box score and batting average, and strikeouts were abbreviated to the letter K.

-An earned run is a run that directly results from the pitch and is not due to an error in fielding or some other reason.
-An unearned run is a result of an error by another play or a throwing error.
-In this article, we will discuss what is ERA in Baseball.
+Earned run average is a direct result from the field and not due to fielding errors or other reasons.
+An unearned run is the result of another game error or throwing error.
+In this article, we will discuss what ERA is in baseball.

 What is ERA in Baseball?

-ERA also known as earned run average, is among the most crucial statistics in baseball.
-It will tell you how a pitcher has performed and can be a useful method to evaluate various pitchers.
-What exactly is ERA and how do you calculate it?
-Learn more about it here!
+ERA, also known as earned run average, is one of the most important statistics in baseball.
+It will tell you how the pitcher performed and can be a useful way to evaluate different pitchers.
+What exactly is an ERA and how do you calculate it?
+Learn more about it!

 Related: What is RBI in Baseball?

-An ERA is a baseball term that stands for Earned Run Average.
-It is a measurement that determines the amount of earned runs that a pitcher can allow in the nine innings of pitching.
+ERA is a baseball term for earned run average.
+A measure that determines the amount of earned runs a pitcher can allow in nine inches.

-An ERA is calculated by combining the total number of hours that a pitcher has pitched and the total amount of earned runs permitted by the pitcher.
+ERA is calculated by combining the total number of hours a pitcher has pitched and the total number of earned runs allowed by the pitcher.

-Earned runs are not the responsibility or fault of the pitcher taking on the backing of a solid game from the defence.
+Earned runs are not the pitcher’s responsibility or fault to get back a solid game from the defense.

 Related: How Many Players on a Baseball Team?